-- The feature difficult entry is to be considered just for the first set. - Spread Eagles/Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set. - If there is a change of foot, prolongued rolling on one or two feet or other correction of balance between the difficult entry and the commencement of the traveling the difficult entry will not be confirmed. - Difficult entries do not have a 'time' that they must be held, but they must be clearly recognizable by the technical panel.
+- The feature difficult entry is to be considered just for the first set. - Spread Eagles OR Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set.

+- If there is a change of foot, prolonged rolling on one or two feet or other correction of balance between the difficult entry and the commencement of the traveling the difficult entry will not be confirmed. - Difficult entries do not have a 'time' that they must be held, but they must be clearly recognizable by the technical panel. - Difficult entry used MUST be different than those used for cluster sequence.
+If the skater repeats the same type of difficult entry the specialist will call the entry with the word "used" and the feature will not be counted.